AppXpress/PlatformModuleManager/README.md

 ## Using PM_Builder's Import Utility

-The PM_Builder_util.jar can add common files to any folder in your file structure.
+The pm_builder_util.jar can add common files to any folder in your file structure.
 Use ->

 @!import commonFile.js